10 Most Popular Lake Tanganyika Cichlids

 8. Fourspine Cichlid (Neolamprologus Tetracanthus)

 The way the Fourspine Cichlid grows in a community tank is quite unusual.
 It is actually bigger when kept in an aquarium than when it lives in its natural habitat.
-If you keep it in your home aquarium, it will grow as big as 7.8 inches while it can reach only about 4.3 inches outside.
+If you keep it in your home aquarium, it will grow as big as 7.8 inches (20 cm) while it can reach only about 4.3 inches in the wild.

 In order to take proper care of this fish, you will need to lay down some soft sand.
 In the wild, they mostly eat snails and other invertebrates.
 At home, you can feed them literally any meat-based food.
 As long as it’s protein-rich, they are going to be happy to eat it.